jfraz027/WEBSCRAPING-Challenge/README.md

 * Visit the [astrogeology site](https://marshemispheres.com/) to obtain high-resolution images for each hemisphere of Mars.

-* You will need to click each of the links to the hemispheres in order to find the image URL to the full-resolution image.
+* Click each of the links to the hemispheres in order to find the image URL to the full-resolution image.

 * Save the image URL string for the full resolution hemisphere image and the hemisphere title containing the hemisphere name.
-Use a Python dictionary to store the data using the keys `img_url` and `title`.
+*   Use a Python dictionary to store the data using the keys `img_url` and `title`.

 * Append the dictionary with the image URL string and the hemisphere title to a list.
-This list will contain one dictionary for each hemisphere.
+*   This list will contain one dictionary for each hemisphere.

 ```python
 # Example: